xyntechx/xyntechx/README.md

 🧠 I have experience in AI, web development, cybersecurity, data science, extended reality, game development, and quantum computing

-🏐 Outside of STEM, I love to play volleyball and draw manga
+🏐 Other than coding, I love to play volleyball and draw manga

 <br/>